Stuffed shells with meat are the ultimate comfort food, absolutely delicious. These can be made ahead and frozen. They are the perfect dinner recipe.

 Finding Jumbo Shells

-At the moment, finding jumbo shells to make stuffed shells can be really tricky.
+At the moment, finding jumbo pasta shells to make stuffed shells can be really tricky.
 We have been keeping an eye out every time we go to the store (whether these are on the menu or not) and grabbing a box when we see them.
 Another great option is Amazon.
 They seem to always have them in stock.

-Jumbo Stuffed Shells
+Jumbo Pasta Shells

 How Long to Bake Stuffed Shells